Guide to Milk for Babies & Toddlers

 If your baby or toddler won’t drink milk, do not fear.
 Try serving them yogurt or cheese to help meet their calcium requirements.
 Try to make sure they have a balanced diet that includes foods that have the nutrients milk provides- calcium, protein, vitamin D, healthy fats, vitamin A, and zinc.
 Minimize junk foods as they can displace healthy foods in the diet that provide these nutrients when they get full off of them.

-Tips for Serving Milk
+Expert Tips for Serving Milk

 - Serve milk with meals or snacks at the table.